thirumurthis/Learnings/DaggerCI/NoteBlog.md

 ![image](https://github.com/user-attachments/assets/c814fdfc-2e1b-484b-8950-ca3066dffafb)

-#### Custom dagger engine
+#### Using custom dagger engine

 In enterprise we have proxy and possibly we might access the private repositories, in this case the dagger images requires some customization like adding enterprise certs, security, etc. Dagger CLI can identify the custom dagger engine running in the docker by configuring the image name in environment variable `_EXPERIMENTAL_DAGGER_RUNNER_HOST`.
 Refer [Dagger.io](https://docs.dagger.io/configuration/custom-runner#connection-interface) documentation for more details.

+##### Source code

 The code can be found in [github repo](https://github.com/thirumurthis/Learnings/tree/master/DaggerCI/sample-app).
 Note, the `.dagger` folder is renamed to dagger since it is treated as hidden folder in git.
+This source currently can't be cloned and used directly, just for reference only.